Joren-vanGoethem/ResultType/Validation-System.md

 The `ValidationPipeline<T>` class is the main component that orchestrates the validation process.
 It allows you to:

-- Add multiple validation rules
+- Add multiple sync and async validation rules
-- Execute all rules against an object
+- Execute all rules against an object (or stop on first failure with `ShortCircuit`)
 - Collect and merge validation results
 - Return a comprehensive validation result